Slovenian Navy: Vessels

+Drones

 Deployments

 The Slovenian patrol ship Triglav was sent to east Sicily in late 2013 to assist Italy with migrants from North Africa, as a part of Operation Mare Nostrum.
 In October 2015, Triglav was sent to southern Italy as a part of the European Union's Operation Sophia.
+In May 2018 Triglav suffered a major engine breakdown at the start of its deployment to the Mediterranean.